hoverboard88/hoverboard/wp-content/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.5.1 =
+* fixed: LQIP option not available on sub-domain multisite install unless Easy IO is active on site 1
+* fixed: API quota function doesn't handle expired status correctly

+= 6.5.0 =
+* added: Lazy Load and Easy IO support for multiple background images and mixing with gradients
+* changed: all Easy IO settings available to all plan levels
+* changed: Easy IO CDN image links constrained to 2560px, use EIO_PRESERVE_LINKED_IMAGES to override
+* fixed: database upgrade fails on MySQL 5.6
+* fixed: LQIP and SVG placeholder options not auto-loaded correctly
+* fixed: regression in legacy translation loader

+= 6.4.2 =
+* added: JS/Picture WebP rewriters support FacetWP AJAX responses
+* fixed: errors from posix_getpwuid() and posix_getgrgid() not handled correctly
+* fixed: PNGOUT download URLs were moved, causing auto-install to fail
+* fixed: Easy IO was adding srcset markup for SVG images

+= 6.4.1 =
+* added: use decoding=async to prevent images from blocking text render
+* fixed: database upgrade fails on MySQL 8.0.x
+* fixed: Auto-scale incorrectly handles Divi parallax background images
+* fixed: native lazy loading used on inline PNG placeholders
+* fixed: WebP rewriters not recognizing WP Offload Media Path (object prefix) setting

+= 6.4.0 =
+* added: free API-based WebP generation for servers that cannot generate WebP images locally
+* added: detection for Jetpack Boost lazy load function
+* added: JS WebP handling for WooCommerce product variations
+* changed: SVG placeholder setting removed from UI as PNG placeholders can now provide the same benefits (and better).
+* changed: Lazy Load no longer excludes first image in a page due to potential CLS issues and auto-scaling suppression
+* fixed: PNG thumbnails skipped from WebP conversion when using exec-free mode
+* fixed: SVG placeholders broken when existing img src is single-quoted
+* fixed: Lazy Loader incorrectly parses fall-back iframe from Google Tag Manager, triggering 403 errors in some WAF systems
+* fixed: error when disabling Easy IO
+* fixed: Easy IO misses some image URLs on multi-site when using domain-mapping
+* fixed: SVG level cannot be set when using API if svgcleaner was not installed previously
+* fixed: Easy IO URL rewriter changing links if they matched a custom upload folder
+* fixed: Easy IO incompatible with Toolset Blocks
+* fixed: Easy IO incorrectly sizing wide/full width cover blocks
+* fixed: SWIS CDN compat called too early in some cases
+* updated: PHP EXIF library dependency updated to 0.9.9
+* removed: PHP 7.1 is no longer supported

 = 6.3.0 =
 * added: EIO_LAZY_FOLD override to configure number of images above-the-fold that will be skipped by Lazy Load
 * added: Easy IO URLs for custom (non-WP) srcset markup
 * added: Easy IO support for CSS background images with relative URLs
+* changed: Lazy Load excludes first image in a page as above-the-fold
 * fixed: Easy IO scaling not working on full-size images without srcset/responsive markup
 * fixed: WebP and Lazy Load function skip images dynamically created by Brizy builder
 * fixed: Easy IO conflict on Elementor preview pages